achrefjaziri/SimCrack/readme.md

 - When setting up this project, we recommend you follow the following directory schemes to properly load the data for training and evaluation:
 - additionally to train our CAP-Net, we recommend you donwload the pre-computed PMI and style transfered maps from .. to speed up the training process.
 - Further below, we provide code for generation of the style transfered maps as well as the PMI.
+- You can also use a pretrained model found in this repository.
 ### Training The Models ###

 To replicate the results of our paper, we provide bash scripts to train various baselines mentionned in the paper as well as the CAP-Net model.